-- Where an allegation of bullying is reported to a member of staff this will always be reported to the Headteacher and/ or the Anti- bullying leader. - The Headteacher or Anti- Bullying leader will interview all parties concerned to ascertain whether bullying has taken place. - If bullying is deemed to have taken place then the Headteacher will speak to the perpetrator of this serious behaviour and it should stop immediately.
-Sanctions for the bullying will be put in place.
-Parents of both parties will be notified at this point. - If the bullying continues the Headteacher will hold a meeting with the perpetrator parents explaining the seriousness of the actions and possible consequences.
-Support will be given throughout to the child/ children being bullied - All disciplinary sanctions in accordance with the school's Behaviour Policy.
-These should be graded according to the seriousness of the incident but should send out a message that bullying is unacceptable. - This may vary according to the type of bullying and may involve other agencies where appropriate - At all times communication will be kept with parents/ carers - School will use a range of follow up responses and support appropriate to the situation for all involved such as - solution focused, restorative approach, circle of friends, individual work with victim, perpetrator and bystanders, referral to outside agencies if appropriate - School will liaise with the wider community if the bullying is taking place off the school premises i.e. in the case of cyberbullying or hate crime.
+- Where an allegation of bullying is reported to a member of staff this will always be reported to the Headteacher/Deputy Head teacher - The Headteacher or DHT will interview all parties concerned to ascertain whether bullying has taken place. - If bullying is deemed to have taken place then the Headteacher will speak to the perpetrator of this serious behaviour. - Parents of both parties will be notified at this point. - Actions/consequences will take place - Both parties will be offered support. - If the bullying continues the Headteacher will hold a meeting with the perpetrator parents explaining the seriousness of the actions and possible consequences.
+Support will be given throughout to the child/ children being bullied - All disciplinary actions/ consequences are in accordance with the school's Relationship and Behaviour Policy.
+These should be graded according to the seriousness of the incident but should send out a message that bullying is unacceptable.
+This may include; time out of class, withdrawal of activities at

+- school, loss of playtime.
+Please see our relationship and behaviour policy for more information - This may vary according to the type of bullying and may involve other agencies where appropriate - At all times communication will be kept with parents/ carers - School will use a range of follow up responses and support appropriate to the situation for all involved such as - emotion coaching, solution focused, restorative approach,PSHE, individual work with victim, perpetrator and bystanders, referral to outside agencies if appropriate - School will liaise with the wider community if the bullying is taking place off the school premises i.e. in the case of cyberbullying or hate crime.